spakin/SimpInkScr/README.md

 ### Shape API

+All of the following functions return a Simple Inkscape Scripting object, which can be passed to the `connector` and `group` functions.

 * `circle((cx, cy), r)`

 Draw a circle with center `(cx, cy)` and radius `r`.  *Example*: `circle((width/2, height/2), 50)`